How to do an Aries Release

 Running the vote.

 At this point you should write two notes to the dev@aries.apache.org mailing list.
+You may wish to ensure they have slightly different subjects, since googlemail seems to ignore anything in brackets when threading.

 • Subject [VOTE] Apache Aries release candidate 0N